Friday, November 28, 2025

 It went well with revisiting Sly Cooper and the Thievious Raccoonus, a PS2 game I played during my childhood.
 I pretty much loved it and I have beaten it, but not when I was a kid.
 It also went well with revisiting the sequel.
 I loved the innovations the game has made, having a Mickey, Donald and Goofy-style trio.
 I am looking forward to revisit Sly 3 and its crazy adventures soon.
 I gave my shoutout to Kevin Miller for killing the voice acting of Sly Cooper, both when I was a kid and in this generation.

 And I heard Sucker Punch is eyeing on the return of Sly Cooper or the third Ghost game.
-I thought Sucker Punch said that they're done with Sly Cooper after Sanzaru took over.
-I think Sucker Punch should bring Sly Cooper back into the limelight and resolve the cliffhanger that was left off in Thieves in Time.
+I recalled that Sucker Punch has announced that they don't have a new Sly Cooper or a new Infamous in developement because they were working on Ghost of Yotei, and now that it's done and released, Sucker Punch must bring Sly Cooper back into the limelight and resolve the cliffhanger that was left off in Thieves in Time.
 Sly is stuck in Egypt and we need them to get him out of there lickety-split and maybe have an episode where the Cooper Gang goes to Hawaii in search of a new member of the Cooper Gang because none of the games involved a Hawaii episode.

 To support a Hawaii episode for the new Sly Cooper, I made an Old Man Sly video where the Cooper Gang are going to Hawaii in search of a new member.
 I have the link, so go check it out.